alcesleo/OptimizeSiteExercise/README.md

 Quickfix, for now I just put the username in a hidden-field instead.
 You can still change it if you know how but at least it is not a bleeping textbox.

+## Security #4: XSS

+### Security hole

+The message box was completely open to insert scripts.

+### Possible exploit

+Any user could insert code that would be executed on for all other users.

+### Harm

+A user with malicious intents can do anything that JavaScript can do(which is a lot) to all other users until the script is removed.
+Not good.

+### Fix

+Encoding all input with `htmlspecialchars`.